 The general steps to create an account for all these regulated sites is the same:

-- First step: Sign up and fill out basic information
+- First step: Sign up and fill out basic information.

-- Second step: pass a Know Your Customer (KYC) check where you verify your identity
+- Second step: pass a Know Your Customer (KYC) check where you verify your identity.

 Taxes on Winnings

-Each of the five US regulated states where online poker is live, you have to pay tax on your winnings.
+In each of the five US regulated states where online poker is live, you have to pay tax on your winnings.

 Operators may withhold tax if the amount won in a poker tournament is greater than $5000.
 If that is the case, the operator will give you an IRS Form W-2G showing the amount you won and the amount of tax withheld.